Colorado County and Municipal Law

 City of Durango Code of Ordinances (Ch.
 27, sec.
 10-12)

 In November of 2013, the City of Fort Collins (a home rule municipality) was one for four local governments with oil and gas questions on the ballot.
 Voters approved Question 2A with 55% approval.
 The measure established an ordinance prohibiting for five years the use of hydraulic fracturing or storing fracking waste within city limits.
 COGA filed a lawsuit against the city ordinance in December of 2013.
+For background on the issues in Fort Collins, see a 2013 proposal by the City to ban fracking within the city boundary.

 City of Grand Junction